vuxcode/pr1-project-MG-100/bug-list.md

 2. Same day around 19:00 - I changed the name of an ID above the script tags from question to questions and forgot to change the variable, so some kind of error occurred.

-- 25-04-08 13:50. *My buttons appear stacked on top of each other after clicking on the start quiz button.*
+- 2025-04-08 13:50. *My buttons appear stacked on top of each other after clicking on the start quiz button.*

-- 25-04-12 17:00-18:00. *I changed name of the function "quizQuestions" to "startQuiz" because I want that to be the function to start it.
+- 2025-04-12 17:00-18:00. *I changed name of the function "quizQuestions" to "startQuiz" because I want that to be the function to start it.
 However, now nothing happens when I click on it.
 I am trying to fix it and checking that the IDs are correct etc.*
-- 25-04-12 18:15-18:30. *I fixed the problem and now it does start again when I click on start but the 4 other buttons for answers are not connected yet to questions/correctAnswers*
+- 2025-04-12 18:15-18:30. *I fixed the problem and now it does start again when I click on start but the 4 other buttons for answers are not connected yet to questions/correctAnswers*

+- 2025-04-23 15:30-15:40 *Trying to make my quiz function properly.
+If I put the function 'quizQuestions() at the bottom of the other function 'startQuiz' the score in the end stays at 1 no matter what buttons were clicked.
+Trying to fix it.
+Also still have no clue yet on how to make the buttons appear horizontally instead of vertically but that still looks fine to me.*